We remember John Candy and other notable people who died this day in history.

-John Candy's career in comedy began as a member of Second City's Toronto and Chicago troupes, and as an actor and writer on Second City Television.
-He went on to memorable roles in some of the 1980s' funniest movies, from "Splash" and "Stripes" to "Planes, Trains, and Automobiles" and "Uncle Buck."
-Candy died of a heart attack in 1994 during the filming of "Wagons East!"
-We remember Candy's life today as well as the lives of other notable people who died this day in history.
+John Candy‘s career in comedy began as a member of Second City’s Toronto and Chicago troupes, and as an actor and writer on Second City Television.
+He went on to memorable roles in some of the 1980s’ funniest movies, from “Splash” and “Stripes” to “Planes, Trains, and Automobiles” and “Uncle Buck.”
+Candy died of a heart attack in 1994 during the filming of “Wagons East!”
+On the 25th anniversary of his death, we remember Candy’s life today as well as the lives of other notable people who died this day in history.

 2016: Bud Collins, U.S. sportscaster who provided television color commentary on pro tennis for many years and who was known for his colorful attire, dies at 86.